 Aniket Deosthali

-That work happens in close collaboration with partners — understanding where traditional ecommerce falls short, and how Envive’s agents can show up across more of the journey.
-Not just on-site, but anywhere shopper intent is happening.
-That includes extending agents into earlier funnel touchpoints, like traffic coming in from ads, where there’s often a disconnect between intent and experience.
+A big part of my time is spent working closely with our partners to understand where traditional ecommerce still falls short, and how our agents can show up across more of the journey, not just on-site, but anywhere shopper intent is happening.
+That includes earlier touchpoints in the funnel, like traffic coming in from ads, where there’s often a disconnect between intent and experience.
+We’re starting to extend our agents into those surfaces so brands can better capture that intent and create a more seamless path from discovery to conversion, while staying true to their voice.

-The broader question driving the work: how does AI become an active participant in shopping — not just something customers interact with when they have a question, but something that helps guide decisions from discovery all the way through purchase.
+At a broader level, I’m thinking a lot about how AI becomes an active participant in the shopping experience, not just something you interact with when you have a question, but something that helps guide decisions from discovery all the way through purchase.

 Systems closest to the work

-The focus is on workflows where agents aren’t siloed — they work together and improve through reinforcement learning, using live feedback loops to understand what’s actually driving the right outcomes and adjusting in real time.
-Over time, the system becomes more coordinated, more context-aware, and more effective, rather than just a collection of features.
+I spend a lot of time on workflows where these agents aren’t siloed, but working together and improving through reinforcement learning, using live feedback loops to understand what’s actually driving the right outcomes and adjusting in real time.
+Over time, that allows the system to become more coordinated, more context-aware, and more effective, rather than just a collection of features.

-The use cases that matter most are the ones where AI is directly tied to outcomes, not just information retrieval — helping a shopper make a decision faster, increasing conversion, reducing drop-off, and continuously learning what works to drive those results.
+The use cases I’m most focused on are the ones where AI is directly tied to outcomes, not just information retrieval.
+Instead of simply answering questions or surfacing products, the system is optimizing for things like helping a shopper make a decision faster, increasing conversion, or reducing drop-off, and continuously learning what works to drive those results.

 Problem being solved

-Online shopping is still too fragmented and effort-heavy — not just for consumers, but for the brands trying to understand and convert them.
+We’re solving for the fact that online shopping is still too fragmented and effort-heavy, not just for consumers, but for the brands trying to understand and convert them.

 For shoppers, finding the right product often means navigating endless options with very little guidance.
-For merchants, understanding what customers actually want requires stitching together insights across multiple tools and systems — making it hard to act on intent in real time.
+For merchants, understanding what customers actually want requires stitching together insights across multiple tools and systems, which makes it hard to act on intent in real time.

-Envive AI’s agents close that gap by guiding customers through the journey — helping them discover, evaluate, and decide faster — while capturing that intent and learning from what customers actually choose to buy.
+At Envive AI, we’re building AI agents that close that gap by not only guiding customers through the journey, helping them discover, evaluate, and decide faster, but also capturing that intent and learning from what customers actually choose to buy.
 That feedback loop is what allows the system to continuously improve and align more closely with real behavior.

 What operating AI in the real world teaches you

-Control and trust matter more than raw capability.
-Teams need to understand what the AI is doing, be able to shape its behavior, and rely on it to be consistent — especially in customer-facing environments.
+I’ve also learned that control and trust matter more than raw capability.
+Teams need to understand what the AI is doing, be able to shape its behavior, and rely on it to be consistent, especially in customer-facing environments.

-And most importantly: success comes down to iteration.
+And maybe most importantly, success comes down to iteration.
 The systems that actually work are the ones that are constantly learning from live interactions and improving over time, not the ones that are designed once and left alone.

 Where AI is creating measurable impact

-The clearest operational impact comes when AI is embedded directly into decision moments — not just supporting them.
-When it’s actively helping a shopper choose between products, narrowing options, or removing hesitation in real time, you start to see meaningful shifts in conversion, speed to purchase, and return rates.
+The clearest operational impact I’ve seen is when AI is embedded directly into decision moments, not just supporting them.
+When it’s actually helping a shopper choose between products, narrowing options, or removing hesitation in real time, you start to see meaningful shifts in conversion, speed to purchase, and even return rates.

 At Envive AI, that impact comes from systems that are continuously learning from live behavior, not just static data, and adjusting how they guide each customer accordingly.
-That’s where AI starts to feel less like a feature and more like a core part of how the business operates.
+That’s where AI starts to feel less like a feature or a gimmick and more like a core part of how the business operates.

 What changes in the next 12–24 months

-AI will move from something that assists workflows to something that actually owns outcomes.
+One shift I expect over the next 12 to 24 months is that AI will move from being something that assists workflows to something that actually owns outcomes.

-Today, most production AI is still scoped to tasks — generating content, answering questions, or supporting decisions.
-But the transition is already underway toward systems that are measured and optimized against real business metrics: conversion, revenue, retention.
+Today, most production AI is still scoped to tasks, generating content, answering questions, or supporting decisions.
+But we’re already starting to see the transition toward systems that are measured and optimized against real business metrics like conversion, revenue, and retention.